 A Trading platform to connect to a market and execute trades you will need a special software called a trading platform.
 Trading platforms provide you the charts and drawing tools to help identify trades, and the functionality to place trades.

-Our favourite trading platform is NinjaTrader and it is the platform that we and our members use.
+Our favourite trading platform is NinjaTrader and it is the platform that we and our members use for indices trading.

 A live connection and data feed You need a live connection to a market so that a trading platform can make the request to execute a trade.
 The data feed will provide information about price, and allow the platform to build charts.